American Forts: West

 A Japanese gun emplacement or pillbox is on the shore south of Ylig Point.
 A gun emplacement is near the Togcha Cemetery on the south-side of Ylig Point.

-Camp Manengon
+Camp Manenggon

 (1944), near Yona